ertgl/holypack/README.md

 ## Overview

-Holypack is a backend-agnostic build system designed for scalable and accessible web projects.
-It focuses on bundling, transforming, and optimizing frontend assets with minimal setup and maximum flexibility.
+Holypack is a backend-agnostic build system designed for accessible and scalable web projects.
+It focuses on transforming, optimizing, and bundling frontend assets with minimal setup and maximum flexibility.
 Built with modern tooling and enterprise-readiness in mind, it supports a wide range of project types (from progressive-enhancement-first architectures to single-page applications) without enforcing backend constraints.
-Holypack offers a modular plugin system, reliable defaults, and thoughtful integrations for linting, testing, and security.
+Holypack provides reliable defaults, thoughtful integrations for linting, testing, security and a modular plugin system for unrestricted extensibility.

 ### Scope

 Many modern tools either make strong assumptions about the backend environment (typically JavaScript or TypeScript) or overlook the needs of progressive enhancement, which is vital for accessibility and long-term scalability.
-Holypack is designed to fill this gap by offering a backend-agnostic approach that prioritizes portability, flexibility, and production-readiness from the start.
-It supports diverse project types, including SPAs, PWAs, SSR setups, and command-line tools without dictating architectural choices.
+Holypack is crafted to fill this gap by offering a backend-agnostic approach that prioritizes portability, flexibility, and production-readiness from the start.
+It supports diverse project types, including SPAs, PWAs, SSR setups, and CLI tools without dictating architectural choices.

 ### Principles

-Holypack is designed to provide long-term maintainability, modern developer workflows, and a clear separation of concerns in mind.
+Holypack is designed to help achieve long-term maintainability, modern developer workflows, and a clear separation of concerns.
 It uses proven technologies to keep things simple but flexible enough to handle different use cases.
 The configuration approach strikes a balance, avoiding unnecessary complexity while still allowing customization when needed.
-Plus, the modular architecture makes it easy to extend as the project grows.

 The core principles behind holypack include:

-  - **Production-ready**: A straightforward setup by default, with flexibility for customization when needed.
+  - **Production-ready**: A straightforward setup by default.
   - **Guided flexibility**: A mix of "**convention over configuration**" and "**configuration over convention**."
   - **Optimized for modern workflows**: Integrates with fast,